Don't Trip Yourself up While Buying your Home

 Don't go on a career search.
-Consistency in your job history is a good thing to lending institutions.
-Finding a new career (particularly one with a bigger salary) may not jeopardize your ability to qualify for your loan.
-However, finding a new job during your approval process could influence whether or not you are approved.
+Lending Institutions look for a consistent job history on your application forms.
+Finding a new career (particularly one with a bump in salary) may not affect your ability to qualify for your loan.
+However, if you switch careers before your loan is approved, your process could fail or be bogged down.

 Don't switch your accounts to a new bank or move around your finances.
-Most lenders will require you to provide recent bank statements for your accounts: savings, checking, money market, and other liquid assets.
-The lending institution will need to see a steady flow of your funds over the month, in the interest of avoiding fraud.
-Switching banks or transferring money to another account - even if its only to pool funds - might make it harder for the lender to document your funds.
+Bank statements from recent months for accounts in your name (savings, checking, money market, and others) will likely be reviewed as the lender makes decisions regarding your loan application.
+The lending institution needs to see a consistent flow of your funds each pay period, in order to avoid fraud.
+Switching banks or transferring funds to another account - no matter the reason - could hinder the review of your funds.

-Don't give funds directly to your seller (generally in the case of of "for sale by owner") for a "good faith" deposit.
-Until the completion of the deal, any good faith money remains yours.
-Although your seller might not know this, your good faith money should go toward the buyer's closing expenses.
-We recommend that you put the deposit into a trust account, or get a neutral party, like a lawyer, to hold it until the deal closes.
-The final disposition of earnest money, in the case of a failed transaction, should be specified in the contract with the seller.
+Don't give your FSBO (for sale by owner) seller earnest money, cash in hand.
+Until the completion of the deal, the good faith deposit remains yours.
+Some sellers may not realize that the earnest money should be used for your expenses at closing.
+We recommend that you put the money into a trust account, or get an attorney to hold it until closing.
+The disposition of good faith money, in the case of a failed transaction, should be indicated in the contract with the seller.

 REDDISH BULL FINANCE, INC. | NMLS #1247892 can walk you through the pitfalls of getting a mortgage.
 Give us a call at 561-475-2281.